Weill changes mind, calls for big banks to break up

 (Reuters) - Sanford “Sandy” Weill, the tycoon who built financial conglomerate Citigroup Inc into a massive U.S. commercial and investment bank, said it is time to split up the biggest banks so they can go back to growing again.

-The comments were an astonishing about-face for Weill, who in the late 1990s smashed the U.S. law known as “Glass-Steagall” that divided commercial and investment banking.
-Riskier investment banking should be separated from safer commercial banking and the government should only have to insure the latter, Weill said.
+The comments were an astonishing about-face for Weill, who in the late 1990’s smashed the U.S. law known as “Glass-Steagall” that divided commercial and investment banking.
+Riskier investment banking activities should be separated from safer commercial banking, and the government should only have to insure the latter, Weill said.

-But even if a growing number of former bank executives are calling for break-ups, there is little evidence that current bank executives or regulators are listening.
-Big banks are dieting instead of amputating.
-They are selling smaller units and laying off staff without completely dismantling themselves.
+But even if a growing number of former bank executives are calling for big banks to be broken up, there is little evidence that current bank executives or regulators are listening.
+Big banks are dieting instead of amputating: they are selling smaller units and laying off staff without completely dismantling themselves.

 The closest any banks have come so far is in shrinking their balance sheets.
-Morgan Stanley, for example, said last week that, by the end of 2014, it plans to reduce fixed-income trading assets by about 30 percent from third-quarter 2011 levels, on a risk-weighted basis.
+Morgan Stanley, for example, said last week that by the end of 2014 it plans to reduce fixed-income trading assets by about 30 percent from third-quarter 2011 levels.
 Citigroup has reduced its Citi Holdings unit, which holds assets the bank hopes to shed, to $191 billion from about $650 billion in 2009.

 U.S. Treasury Secretary Tim Geithner said on Wednesday that these steps and others the United States has already taken are serious.